jujumiago/living-civilization-framework/GOVERNANCE.md

 LCF encourages societies to pursue excellence through peaceful means.

-Capability may be demonstrated through education, research, innovation, public service, creative achievement, entrepreneurship, engineering, and sport.
+Capability may be demonstrated through:

+- Education
+- Research
+- Innovation
+- Public service
+- Entrepreneurship
+- Engineering
+- Creative achievement
+- Sport
+- Community leadership

-Constructive and peaceful competition may encourage learning, inspire improvement, promote innovation, and help identify effective ideas while respecting fairness and the dignity of participants.
+Constructive and peaceful competition may encourage learning, innovation, cooperation, and the identification of effective ideas while respecting fairness and the dignity of participants.

-The objective is not domination over others.
+The objective is not domination.

 The objective is continuous improvement for the benefit of civilization.